egedursun/bimod-lab/README.md

 ---

 - [ ] Integrating the Payment Gateway to get the payment done (for balance)
 - [ ] Handling the negative balance and stopping transactions when required.
-- [ ] Protecting the actions with the permissions, for every page of the application.
+Also, for adding negative balances (-123), there needs to be a validation to prevent.
 - [ ] Rate limiting the usage for safety.
-- [ ] Registration for new tenants.
 - [ ] Additional cost column for custom tools. (start + continuation)
 - [ ] Real PostgreSQL DBMS integration.
 - [ ] Real e-mail SMTP integration.
+- [ ] Real media management with AWS S3 Storages (e.g. profile pictures, organization images, etc.)
 - [ ] Better validation and logging system.
 - [ ] Partial page refresh for permission additions, since it is tiring.
 If it does not work, instead use forms to save and update
-- [ ] For adding negative balances (-123), there needs to be a validation to prevent.
 - [ ] Deploy / DEBUG to PRODUCTION changes and possible updates for the better usage.

 ---